-School Site Suicide Prevention, Intervention and Postvention teams are developed at each school site and will consist of School Administrator, School Psychologists and School Counselors.
+School Site Suicide Prevention: Intervention and Postvention teams are developed at each school site and will consist of at least a school principal, a school psychologist, a school counselor, a teacher, and a parent.
 These teams will oversee the implementation of preventative education.
-Representatives of the team will also work together to provide suicide intervention when a student is referred.
-A team of two will conduct suicide risk assessments and work together to determine the steps needed to intervene.
-In the event of a suicide, this team will become the crisis team and develop the postvention plan appropriate for the situation.
+Representatives of the team will also work with the District Task Force to provide suicide intervention when a student is referred.
+The school site team will conduct suicide risk assessments and work together to determine the steps needed to intervene.
+In the event of a suicide, this team will become the crisis team and develop the appropriate postvention plan for the situation in conjunction with the District Task Force.